Dr Ameer Khalid BHMSMD(Hom)

 On the other hand, acids that release hydrogen ions with far less vigor are called weak acids.
 Examples are carbonic acid and sodium acid phosphate.

-is one that reacts very powerfully with hydrogen ions and therefore removes these with extreme acidity from the solution.
+A strong base is one that reacts very powerfully with hydrogen ions and therefore removes these with extreme acidity from the solution.
 A typical example is the hydroxyl ion (OH-).
 A typical weak base is the bicarbonate ion (HCO3- ), for it binds much more weakly with hydrogen ions.

 Most of the acids and bases that are concerned with normal regulation of acid-base balance in the body are weak acids and bases, the most important of which are carbonic acid and bicarbonate base.